istipisti113/kotlin-chat-app/README.md

 The mobile versions will have an app or GUI or whatever, and not the console-based one.
 I am also thinking about making a website that functions as a client, so you will be able to chat with anyoe on the go, if the server is already running.

+The second version features the sending of files(mainly pictures).